itfinally/RetrofitJs/README.md

 It will be override decorator setting( but not including the global config ) by the field who parameter config contain.

-<strong>The domain config is only effective in request, but not to interceptor config, because interceptor initializing when you called `Retrofit.getBuilder().build()` and only initialize once.</strong>
+<strong>The dynamic config is only effective in request, but not to interceptor config, because interceptor initializing when you called `Retrofit.getBuilder().build()` and only initialize once.</strong>

 ### File upload
 You can easily to upload file with RetrofitJs, as this follows: